-Added to this cost of over production is the cost of consumer switching their purchases from regular full price to wait until the product is sold in special.
+Added to this cost of over production is the cost of consumers switching their purchases from regular full price to wait until the product is sold at a special.
 This sets in motion concerns from the marketing team that the brand health is in decline.
-Market research is undertaken and then and advertising campaign is created and run at great expense.
+Market research is undertaken and then and advertising campaign is created and run at a great expense.
 It is determined that a new flavour variant would create further interest in the category and drive greater revenues.

 What is not factored into this thinking is the canalisation rates of the existing products and the expense of setting up new product facilities, consumer testing and marketing of the new flavour variant.

-If the company had just stopped the excessive price promotions of the original product at the outset they would have a solid baseline, consumer who buy at full price, reduced supply chain costs and improved profitability.
+If the company had just stopped the excessive price promotions of the original product at the outset, they would have a solid baseline, consumers who buy at full price, reduced supply chain costs and improved profitability.

 FMCG manufacturers need to engage the major retailers in a new dialogue around creating value for consumers and the categories they shop.

-Rather than one of price specials consumers can be shown a new model of grocery buying.
+Rather than one off price specials, consumers can be shown a new model of grocery buying.